sohooo/droneops-sim/README.md

 # DroneOps-Sim

+> "Slick Go-powered simulator for mission-driven drone fleets with battery and failure modeling, streaming telemetry to GreptimeDB or stdout for instant Grafana demos."

 ## Overview

 **DroneOps-Sim** is a lightweight Go-based simulator that generates realistic drone telemetry for demonstration, testing, and learning purposes.